Is Murray Ridge snowsure?

 | April | 2 cm | 1.3 days |

-The average snowfall forecast during week 1 of May for Murray Ridge is 0 cm.
-There are typically 0.1 snowy days during this week.
-Murray Ridge typical weather and snow conditions during the first week of May at the middle elevation of the ski area at 876m, based on historical averages over the last 14 years: At this time of year the normal freezing level (2083m) is a long way above the mid altitude of Murray Ridge.
-Snow falls on just one day every 14 years in Murray Ridge at the start of May but in a typical year there are a couple of wet days during this week of May.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
-Temperatures generally above freezing both night and day in Murray Ridge during week one of May with average maximum temperature 9.3°C and minimum temperature 6.7°C at the mid altitude.
-On average, a couple of days per week will have some sunshine.
-Generally light winds (average 16km/h).
+The average snowfall forecast during week 3 of June for Murray Ridge is 0 cm.
+There are typically 0.0 snowy days during this week.
+Murray Ridge typical weather and snow conditions during the third week of June at the middle elevation of the ski area at 876m, based on historical averages over the last 14 years: At this time of year the expected freezing level (2760m) is far above the middle elevation of Murray Ridge.
+Snowfall is very unlikely in Murray Ridge in the middle of June but in a typical year there are a couple of wet days during this week of June.
+Typical temperatures are well above freezing both day and night at the middle elevation in Murray Ridge during week three of June with the average afternoon temperature 15.1°C and the minimum temperature 12.2°C. Expect the sun to come out on two or three days per week.
+Mostly light winds (average 15km/h) but there is a 50% chance that the mean wind speed will exceed more than 30km/h one day.

 Snow History: Compare Resorts